ahmadsheikhi89/gitlab-runner-docker-setup/README.md

-# gitlab-runner-docker-setup
-Full GitLab CI/CD setup using GitLab CE and GitLab Runner with Docker Compose

 ## 🚀 GitLab & GitLab Runner Setup with Docker Compose | Complete Local GitLab CI/CD

 This guide explains how to set up a self-hosted GitLab instance and GitLab Runner using Docker, and configure a working CI/CD pipeline — just like the one we used to test Docker execution.